joakim/kay/README.md

 Cells are passed by reference and implemented as persistent (immutable) data structures.
 The receiver of a cell gets a "view" of the cell's state _as it was_ at that particular instant in time.
 Mutating a cell creates a new version from that "view", with structural sharing of the past versions of its state.

 The runtime is the stem.
+In this example, ECMAScript.

 <p> </p>